Litchfield Hills Amateur Astronomy Club

 • Our Magnetic Sun – about the Sun and its magnetic effects like auroras (works well with a daytime observing event).
 Can be interactive.

-• Solar system (interactive – participant activity on scale of Solar System)
+• Solar system (interactive – participant activity on scale of Solar System; great for kids)

 • Mars!
 The Red Planet in Fact, Fiction and Lore